rpatin/segclust2d/README.md

 plot(mode_segclust, ncluster = 3, nseg = 7)

 ```
 One can also inspect the BIC-based penalized log-likelihood through functions `plot_BIC()`.

+``` r
+plot_BIC(mode_segclust)
+```
+## Advice for choosing lmin, Kmax and ncluster

+`lmin` is the minimum length of a segment.
+For home range it is the duration for which we consider a stationary use to be a home-range.
+For behaviour it is the minimum time for a behaviour not te be considered anecdotical.

+`Kmax` is by default fixed to the maximum but for performance we advise on setting a smaller Kmax.
+If the selected number of segment is too close to Kmax, think about increasing Kmax, that might be limiting the number of segment.

+By default `ncluster` is chosen by maximizing a BIC-based penalized log-likelihood.
 When segmentation-clustering is reliable, the selected optimum should the maximum just before a linear drop of the penalized log-Likelihood.
 Also even though higher number of cluster may have higher penalized log-Likelihood the difference between them should not be too large.
 Also, as in this example, if the selected number of segment for a higher number of cluster is the same, then the lower number should be preferred.
 Not that this selection of number of cluster is mostly a suggestion and should not be trusted.
 Best practice should rely on biological information to fix a priori the number of states.

-``` r
-plot_BIC(mode_segclust)
-```
-## Advice for choosing lmin, Kmax and ncluster
-qfqsfq
 # Exploring outputs

 Both functions `segmentation()` and `segclust()` returns a `segmentation-class` object for which several methods are available.